-This is the thirty forth in a series of reviews of the best dive resort locations around the world.
+This is the thirty-fourth in a series of reviews of the best dive resort locations around the world.
 In this post, the focus is Bonaire.

 Bonaire Scuba Diving